flipt-io/flipt-server-sdks/CONTRIBUTING.md

 1. **Variant** method: Should take in a flag key, entity ID, and context.
 Should return a variant result.
 Follow language conventions for naming.
 2. **Boolean** method: Should take in a flag key, entity ID, and context.
 Should return a boolean result.
 Follow language conventions for naming.
 3. **Batch** method: Should take in a list of flag keys, entity ID, and context.
-Should return a list of variant results.
+Should return a list of results.
 Follow language conventions for naming.

 ### 3. Setup Tests